ToglivvilgoT/Lint/README.md

 # Lint
-Toy language for educational purposes trust
+Toy language for educational purposes trust.

+See the [Lint Language Reference](docs/reference.md) for more details.